 I am a Chemical Engineering PhD candidate at University of California, Riverside (UCR).
 My research focuses on the intersection of chemical energy conversion and material science, specifically in tuning nanostructured materials for high-energy applications.
 I am very grateful to be supervised by Dr. Michael Zachariah at UCR.

-I specialize in the synthesis of energetic materials and studying interface their high temperature reaction kinetics and mechanism.
+I specialize in the synthesis of energetic materials and studying interface reaction kinetics and mechanism.
 By uncovering fundamental structure-property-activity relationships, my work aims to push the boundaries of tailorable energy solutions.

 I work in a high paced result driven cross functional teams where I have conceived, executed and managed research initiatives and led multiple projects from initial conceptualization through successful execution.
 To date, my contributions include 11+ published papers in high-impact journals, with 4+ additional manuscripts currently in development.